eirikman/modningsteller/README.md

 The integration accumulates degree days based on the rolling average temperature from the selected temperature sensor.

-The basic calculation is:
+The degree-day calculation depends on the temperature:

+- **At or above 4 °C:**

       degree days += average temperature × elapsed time in days

+- **Between 0 °C and 4 °C:**

+      degree days += (40 / (40 - 7.5 × average temperature)) × elapsed time in days

+- **Below 0 °C:**

+      No degree days are accumulated.

+This means that temperatures below 4 °C contribute to the maturation process at a reduced, non-linear rate, while temperatures below 0 °C are currently considered to stop the maturation process completely.

 The temperature average is calculated over the most recent hour.